ThanlonSmith/pythoneers_latest/README.md

-# pythoneers.cn
+# pythoneers_latest

-pythoneers.cn is based on mkdoc
+pythoneers_latest is based on mkdoc.